You are here

 Demystifying Careers in Government and Politics

-On April 14th, the PSA is hosting a virtual careers event for current undergraduates studying politics, international relations or cognate disciplines.
+On April 14th, the PSA hosted a virtual careers event for current undergraduates studying politics, international relations or cognate disciplines.
 Co-organised by Dr James Weinberg (PSA trustee) and Josh Platt (Her Majesty's Treasury), this event is designed to draw back the curtain on 'what' political careers look like and 'how' they are accessed.

 Focusing on a range of job opportunities in the field of government and politics broadly defined (including private sector research, elected office, academia, and the civil service), the event will tackle questions such as:

 1. How does one get into the sector?
 Where should students look?